t-nosewicz/meeting-system-spring/README.md

 ```

 ### Integration testing
-Integration tests of a module are done in isolation from the other modules but they include all the layers(web, domain, database).
+Integration tests of a module are done in isolation from the other modules, but they include all the layers(web, domain, database).
 Integration tests check only few main scenarios.

 ### Architecture tests
-Architecture tests verify that architectural and dependency rules that cannot be checked at compile time are followed, e.g. child modules in 'meetings' component should only be accesed by their parent module.
+Architecture tests verify that architectural and dependency rules that cannot be checked at compile time are followed, e.g. child modules in 'meetings' component should only be accessed by their parent module.

 'meetings' package structure: